ConservationInternational/trends.earth/docs/source/about/development.rst

 .. note::
-   By default plugin-install assumes you want to install the plugin to be used in QGIS2.
-To install the plugin for use in QGIS3, add the flag ``-v 3`` to the ``plugin-install`` command.
-Remember the plugin may or may not work on QGIS3 - the plugin was designed for QGIS2 and is still being tested on QGIS3.
+   By default plugin-install assumes you want to install the plugin to be used in QGIS3.
+To install the plugin for use in QGIS3, add the flag ``-v 2`` to the ``plugin-install`` command.
+Remember the plugin may or may not be entirely functional on QGIS3 - the plugin was originally designed for QGIS2 and is still being tested on QGIS3.

 Building a plugin ZIP file
 --------------------------